 3.2 Take or Pay(05/31/24 Version)

-«Customer Name» shall pay for the amount of Firm Requirements Power it has committed to purchase under section 3.1, and that BPA makes available at the rates BPA establishes pursuant to the TRM, as applicable to such power, whether or not «Customer Name» took actual delivery of such power.
+«Customer Name» shall pay for the amount of Firm Requirements Power it has committed to purchase and that BPA makes available under section 3.1, at the rates BPA establishes in a 7(i) Process pursuant to the PRDM, as applicable to such power, whether or not «Customer Name» took actual delivery of such power.

 END LOAD FOLLOWING template.